I. Background Information

 A. The Foundation takes into account a number of criteria when making funding decisions.
 Among the primary criteria are the following:

-- Need for and demonstrated effectiveness of its programs.
+- Need for and demonstrated effectiveness of its programs in meeting identified goals.

 - Geographic area in which services are delivered — primary focus on Minnesota.